KobaKhit/one-click-hugo-cms/site/content/_index.md

   text: >-
     It is about cool stuff please can somebody point me to a paragraph that describes Shape I am In Project.
-intro:
-  heading: What we offer
-  text: What do we offer?
 ---